 The next summer, we did some more “picking'” at the farm and found the matching fold-up table to the red bench.
 I planned on painting the legs to match, but after cleaning it up, I liked the look of the rustic wood and metal.
 (Perhaps I’ll change my mind down the road, not sure.)

-That table has been put to use over and over again as a potting bench and more.
+That vintage outdoor table has been put to use over and over again as a potting bench and more.
 I love how the legs fold in so it can be stored in the garage without taking up too much space.
 And, when we have friends over for casual summer get-togethers, I have the option of setting up another space to eat other than our deck.